|

 at its maximum

-and θ=0° and 180°, with the sign of aberration changing symmetrically on
+and θ=0° and 180° - i.e. along the axis of aberration - with the sign of aberration changing symmetrically on

-both sides of the wavefront.
-The factor in brackets - effectively
+across the pupil radius).
+Second factor in the brackets - effectively

-correction for wavefront tilt - makes the P-V coma error at best focus
+correction for wavefront tilt - makes the P-V coma error at the best focus

-("balanced" coma) three times smaller at its maximum than the P-V error at paraxial
+("balanced" coma, shown at left) three times smaller at its maximum than the P-V error at

-(Gaussian) focus, referred to as "classical", or Seidel coma,
+(Gaussian) focus.
+The latter is referred to as "classical", or Seidel coma,

 where the P-V wavefront error is given by W=Cρ3cosθ